albar965/albar965.github.io/pages/24/littlenavmapchangelog.md

 ## Installation

-* You have to install the Microsoft Visual C++ 2015 Redistributable on a fresh installation of Windows 10.
+* You might have to install the Microsoft Visual C++ 2015 Redistributable on a fresh installation of Windows 10.
 Most will have this already installed since it is needed by many programs.
   You can get the Redistributable from the following download links:
     [MSVC 2015 Redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=52685) and [Downloads at LittleNavmap.org](https://www.littlenavmap.org/downloads/Windows%20Redistributable%20Packages/).
   **Install both 32 bit and 64 bit versions if needed.**
+  **You can safely skip the installation if you get an error about a newer version already installed.**
 * Reloading the scenery library is recommended.
 * Reinstall the _Little Xpconnect_ X-Plane plugin to see bug fixes.